About

 The toolkit offers the participants an iterative design cycle that is derived from the Stanford d.school Design Thinking method (Doorley et al., 2018), guiding them through the following stages:

-• My insights (‘Mijn inzicht’): the participant draws insights from testing their prototype and their design process.
+- My lesson (‘Mijn inzicht’): the participant draws insights from testing their prototype and their design process.
 This step offers input for a second design cycle.

-The participants will not work by themselves, but with a co-design partner.
-This partner is someone who knows the young autistic adult well and can support them during the design process.
+You can conduct the Design your Life process alone, but it works better to work with a trusted co-design partner.
+This partner is preferably someone who knows you well and can support you during the design process.

 Research through design